It’s fluffy like a Chow Chow and very protective over its family like a German Shepherd. It’s a Chow Shepherd!

 You can train them in agility training, obedience training, and pretty much anything!

 That being said, that doesn’t mean that your dog will be completely easy to train.
 Sometimes it’s Chow Chow side will kick in by not following your orders and holding its own.

 This stubborn side is what a lot of Chow Chow dogs are known for having.

 When the Chow Shepherd’s stubborn side becomes more relevant, you must establish order while making use of positive-reinforcement techniques to get things on track.

 Positive reinforcement isn’t just limited to toys and treats; it could be tied with attention and affection that could be enough to keep them going.

 The Chow Shepherd’s Diet

 Protein is the main requirement in a Chow Shepherd’s diet.
-In fact, the Association of American Feed Control Officials suggest a 22% protein for puppies and 18% for adults.
+In fact, the Association of American Feed Control Officials suggests a 22% protein for puppies and 18% for adults.

-This means that you shouldn’t keep them on a puppy diet longer than 6 months.
+This means that you shouldn’t keep them on a puppy diet for longer than 6 months.